ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_functionalAnalysis.md

 > [!NOTE]
 > Note that the computed p-values are unadjusted for multiple testing.

-The dot plot shows the <i>up to the top 5</i> most enriched or overrepresented GO terms for each level (BP, MF, CC).
+The dot plot shows <i>up to the top 5</i> most enriched or overrepresented GO terms for each level (BP, MF, CC).
 The size of the dots indicate the number of significant genes annotated to the GO term.
 The dots are colored by the enrichment test p-values.

 #### Subgraphs of Most Significant GO Terms